Rulebook

 Characters

 Characters have Attack, Health, Action generation, and abilities or keywords.
-They cannot attack on the turn they are played unless they have Haste.
+They cannot attack on the turn they are played unless they have Speed.
 They must be ready to attack or block.
-When a Character's Health reaches 0 or less, it is destroyed.
-If a Character is Unique, you may only control one Character with the same Basic Name at a time.
+When a Character’s Health reaches 0 or less, it is destroyed.
+If a card is Unique, you may only control one card with the same Basic Name at a time.
 Characters also grant Actions when they are played.

 Artifacts